Bishop McElroy: When bishops increase barriers to Communion, we are not being the pastors Pope Francis called us to be.

 In Part I of the interview, he speaks about political polarization in the United States and the divisions within the U.S. Conference of Catholic Bishop over the push to deny Communion to pro-choice politicians.
 Bishop McElroy comments on Pope Francis’ remarks on the flight from Bratislava on the Communion question and the need for bishops to be pastors, not politicians.
 He expresses his hope that at their November meeting, the bishops can prioritize “eucharistic revival.”

-In Part II, to be published tomorrow, Bishop McElroy talks immigration, the U.S. withdrawal from Afghanistan, the questions of climate change and racism, the importance of synodality and the attacks against Pope Francis on some EWTN platforms.
+In Part II, published on Oct.
+8, Bishop McElroy talks immigration, the U.S. withdrawal from Afghanistan, the questions of climate change and racism, the importance of synodality and the attacks against Pope Francis on some EWTN platforms.

 This interview has been edited for length and clarity.